 Client FAQ

-The Communications & Marketing (C&M) department provides official web design guidelines and web publishing guidelines which can help you identify whether your website is a University of Guelph website.
+The Communications & Marketing (C&M) department provides official and which can help you identify whether your website is a University of Guelph website.
 Some of the criteria which help identify a University of Guelph website are:

-If you are unsure whether your website is a University of Guelph website, contact the AODA Web Team by email for guidance.
+If you are unsure whether your website is a University of Guelph website, for guidance.

 No. There is no limit to the number of revisions a node can have.
 A new revision is created every time the "Save" button is selected.